Close-to-Perish/Dev-Final/README.md

-# Dev-Final
+# Semester-Project
-The Final Project for CIS 376, utilizing JS, CSS, and HTML
+The Final Project for IST 1433, utilizing JS, CSS, and HTML